sogolsahebi/ML_Challenge/README.md

 This project is part of the coursework for CSC311H5 , aiming to apply machine learning techniques to predict which city a student is referring to based on their responses about several popular cities.
 The challenge emphasizes building a robust classifier that performs well on unseen data, with constraints on the tools and libraries we can use for the final model.

 ## Team Members
-- Nasim
+- Nasim Bondar Sahebi
-- Kyle
+- Dema Ismail
-- Dema
+- Kyle Hobeck

 ## Repository Structure